julelang/jule/std/jule/README.md

 # `std/jule`

 This package contains tools such as lexer, parser, semantic analyzer for Jule.\
-It is also used by the official reference compiler JuleC and is developed in parallel.
+It is also used by the official reference compiler julec and is developed in parallel.

 ## Packages